bartandrews/infinite_cylinder/README.rst

 Workflow
 --------

-The code is split into three independent parts to optimize performance.
+The code is split into independent parts to optimize performance.

 **phi_flow** is a program that smoothly varies the external flux through the cylinder.
 This is used to identify a topological phase and calculate the Chern number.

 **Ly_flow** is a program that varies the circumference length of the cylinder.
 This is used to calculate topological entropy and CFT edge counting.

 **V_flow** is a program that varies the off-site interaction strength, as defined in the model Hamiltonian.
 This is used to characterize phase transitions e.g. metal to FCI.

+**U_flow** is a program that varies the on-site interaction strength, as defined in the model Hamiltonian.
+This is used to characterize phase transitions e.g. metal to insulator.

 The tools employed for each 'flow' are given in the table below.